 “This is an exciting moment for our school as we focus on championing the Catholic High vision and spirit for generations to come,” Dempsey said.
 “Being asked to serve as principal is a humbling experience, but we are fortunate to have a community of leaders and advocates who know in their hearts what the Catholic High experience means for these young men as they grow into the leaders of tomorrow.
 Each and every day, I wake up grateful to be a part of that work.”

-Dempsey, an alumnus of Catholic High School’s Class of 1996, holds a graduate certificate in Catholic school leadership from Creighton University and earned master’s degree in teaching from the University of Arkansas Monticello.
+Dempsey, an alumnus of Catholic High School’s Class of 1996, holds a graduate certificate in Catholic school leadership from Creighton University and earned a master’s degree in teaching from the University of Arkansas Monticello.
 He received his juris doctorate from the University of Arkansas Law School and is a licensed attorney.
 Dempsey earned his bachelor’s degree in computer information systems and quantitative analysis, as well as a bachelor’s degree in industrial management from the University of Arkansas.
 In addition to his administrative duties at the school, Dempsey has taught Algebra I, Algebra II, Geometry, Computer Science, Sports Statistics and Religion.
-He has also served as the faculty sponsor for school’s Mock Trial team.
+He has also served as the faculty sponsor for the school’s Mock Trial team.

 Aday, an alumnus of Catholic High School’s class of 2002, joined the school’s faculty in 2006.
 He obtained his master’s degree in Catholic school leadership from the University of Dallas and earned his bachelor’s degree in English from the University of Arkansas.
 As the school’s assistant principal, he will serve as the dean of students.